laixintao/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_true

-``help``: set close-on-exec on connection sockets (could be required for spawning processes in requests)
+``help``: 设置close-on-exec on connection sockets (could be required for spawning processes in requests)